Transcending fear: Pain as your spiritual teacher

 According to Eckhart Tolle, pain is your best spiritual teacher and I agree with him.
 Afterwards you can actually be grateful about it.
 No, this is not spiritual denial.
 It is my experience that by doing this I met many beautiful people, experienced deeper happiness and I am starting to learn about the core of my being.
 Fear has become more manageable instead of dictating parts of my life.
 That is pure grace!

 In short, the trick is not run from the pain (which you cannot anyway!)
 But to dare to see and feel it and to use it to get closer to yourself.
-And do not forget to do it with humor, which gives the whole thing some breathing space.
+And do not forget to do it with humor, gives the whole thing some breathing space.
+Also just sitting with yourself, relax with a tea or something, put on a guided meditation if you like.
+But that is not needed, just be with yourself for a few minutes.
 Let me finish with some wise advice from Eckhart Tolle: